InfiniteConsult/0004_std_lib_http_client/README.md

 ## boost::beast

-I would like to thank [Sehe](https://github.com/sehe) for his help on improving the beast server and beast client usage.
+I would like to thank [Sehe](https://github.com/sehe) for his help on writing the idiomatic beast server and beast client usage.
 He improved my understanding of the `boost::beast` library greatly.
 This [issue](https://github.com/boostorg/beast/issues/3051) is super valuable for anyone looking to implement high performance boost HTTP clients and servers.
+However, the manual, low level read loop is still the strongest contender for server side speed.

 ## libcurl